 - 1 tablespoon sesame oil

 - Wash and trim the cauliflower.
 Cut into large florets.
-Process in batches in food processor into the texture of rice.
+Process in batches in your food processor into the texture of rice.

 - Add the riced cauliflower.
 Cook, stirring constantly, 4-5 minutes, until cauliflower is starting to soften.